-- Search for "podpoint" Wi-Fi network on your mobile device and connect to it. - On the device's web browsers address bar type: 192.168.1.1 or if this does not work 192.168.101.1 then "Enter" or "OK". - A page displaying available networks will show.
+- Search for "podpoint" Wi-Fi network on your mobile device and connect to it. - On the device's web browsers address bar type: 192.168.101.1 then "Enter" or "OK". - A page displaying available networks will show.
 Select the desired network and enter the network password.
 Press "Connect" at the bottom of the page.